audeering/audb/docs/authentication.rst

 Authentication
 ==============

+If you want to use an Artifactory backend, users need to authenticate.
+You could use `anonymous access`_, but we would only recommend it for downloading public data.

+To authenticate
-Users have to store their credentials in :file:`~/.artifactory_python.cfg`:
+users have to store their credentials in :file:`~/.artifactory_python.cfg`:

 .. code-block:: cfg

-    [artifactory.audeering.com/artifactory]
+    [your-organization.jfrog.io/artifactory]
     username = MY_USERNAME
     password = MY_API_KEY